miloKoleske/SDB_September_Lecture_23/Unit_5/challenges/newExpressApp/instructions.md

   - The function will need to capture the current time as a **timestamp**.
     - Consider: [W3 Schools](https://www.w3schools.com/jsref/jsref_obj_date.asp).
     - Will need to store in the `req` a `timestamp` key that holds a value of HH:MM.
-- Create a `data.json` file and inject the following:
+- Create a `data.json` file and inject the following: DONE
 ```json

 [